utilmeta/utilmeta-py/docs/en/guide/api-route.md

 ```

 !!! warning
+	You can't have conflicted path in composition APIs
 ## Generate response

 For a simple interface, you can directly return the result data, and UtilMeta will automatically process it as a 200 HTTP response, but UtilMeta still has a perfect response template and generation system, and you can define the response code, response header and response structure by yourself.